Parameterized Complexity of Geodetic Set: Introduction

 \section{Introduction}

 Let~$G$ be an undirected, simple graph with vertex set~$V(G)$ and edge set~$E(G)$.
-The \emph{interval}~$I[u, v]$ of two vertices~$u$ and~$v$ of~$G$ is the set of vertices of~$G$ that are contained in a shortest path between~$u$ and~$v$.
+The \emph{interval}~$I[u, v]$ of two vertices~$u$ and~$v$ of~$G$ is the set of vertices of~$G$ that are contained in any shortest path between~$u$ and~$v$.
 In particular, $u, v \in I[u, v]$.
 For a set~$S$ of vertices, let~$I[S]$ be the union of the intervals~$I[u, v]$ over all pairs of vertices~$u$ and~$v$ in~$S$.
 A set of vertices~$S$ is called \emph{geodetic} if~$I[S]$ contains all vertices of~$G$.
-In this work we study the following problem: \problemdef{Geodetic Set} {A graph~$G$ and an integer~$k$.} {Does~$G$ have a geodetic set of cardinality at most~$k$?}
+In this work we study the following problem (see an exemplary illustration in \cref{fig:example}): \problemdef{Geodetic Set} {A graph~$G$ and an integer~$k$.} {Does~$G$ have a geodetic set of cardinality at most~$k$?}

-\citet{Ati02} showed that the \textsc{Geodetic Set} problem is~$\NP$-complete on general graphs, and it was shown that the hardness holds even if the graph is chordal or bipartite chordal \cite{DPRS10}, planar \cite{CFGGR19} or has maximum degree three \cite{BPPRRS18}.
-On the other hand, the problem was shown to be polynomial-time solvable for cographs, split graphs and unit interval graphs \cite{DPRS10}.
-Also, upper bounds on the geodetic set size of Cartesian product graphs were studied \cite{BKH08}.
+Atici \cite{Ati02} showed that \textsc{Geodetic Set} is~$\NP$-complete on general graphs, and it was shown that the hardness holds even if the graph is planar \cite{CFGGR20}, subcubic \cite{BPPRRS18}, chordal, or bipartite chordal \cite{DPRS10}.
+Although not stated, $\Wtwo$-hardness for the solution size $k$ directly follows from the reduction for the latter result of Dourado et al. \cite{DPRS10}.
+On the positive side, the problem was shown to be polynomial-time solvable for cographs, split graphs and unit interval graphs~\cite{DPRS10}.
+Also, upper bounds on the geodetic set size in Cartesian product graphs were studied~\cite{BKH08}.

-For a graph $G$ and $k \in \N$, the closely related \textsc{Geodetic Hull} problem asks whether there is $S \subseteq V(G)$ with $I^{|V(G)|}[S] = V(G)$ and $|S| \le k$, where $I^j[S] = I[I^{j - 1}](S)$ for $j > 0$. \textsc{Geodetic Hull} was proven to be~$\NP$-hard on bipartite \cite{AMSSW16}, chordal \cite{BDPR18}, and~$P_9$-free graphs \cite{DPR16}.
-Recently, \citet{KMS19} studied the \emph{parameterized complexity} of \textsc{Geodetic Hull}: they show that the problem is~$\Wtwo$-hard with respect to the solution size~$k$ and~$\Wone$-hard with respect to the tree-width combined with~$k$, but~XP with respect to the tree-width.
+For a graph $G$ and $k \in \N$, the closely related \textsc{Geodetic Hull} problem asks whether there is a vertex set $S \subseteq V(G)$ with $I^{|V(G)|}[S] = V(G)$ and $|S| \le k$, where $I^0[S]= S$ and $I^j[S] = I[I^{j - 1}[S]]$ for $j > 0$. \textsc{Geodetic Hull} is~$\NP$-hard on bipartite~\cite{AMSSW16}, chordal~\cite{BDPR18}, and~$P_9$-free graphs~\cite{DPR16}.
+Recently, Kant\'{e} et al.~\cite{KMS19} studied the \emph{parameterized complexity} of \textsc{Geodetic Hull}: they proved that the problem is~$\Wtwo$-hard when parameterized by~$k$, and~$\Wone$-hard but in XP when parameterized by tree-width.\footnote{Informally, this means it can be solved in polynomial time for graphs of constant tree-width.}

-\paragraph{Our Contributions.} We study the parameterized complexity of \textsc{Geodetic Set}, focusing on structural graph parameters.
-To this end we first observe that from the reduction by \citet[Theorem 1]{DPRS10} follows~$\Wtwo$-hardness with respect to the solution size, even if the diameter is bounded by a constant.